-Before the next earthquake, the Shelter Team should develop a strategy that identifies:
+Before the next flood, fire, earthquake or other emergency, the Shelter Team should develop a strategy that identifies:

-□ A post-earthquake meeting place
+A post-earthquake meeting place

 Potential Red Cross shelters

-□ Alternate modes of shelter
+Alternate modes of shelter

-□ Transportation sources
+☐ Transportation sources

-Post-earthquake Meeting Places
+Post-Emergency Meeting Places

-The Shelter Team should identify a place where displaced people can meet after an earthquake.
-The location can serve as a pickup point to provide transportation to Red Cross shelters, relatives' homes or other housing sites.
-Possible meeting places include large open areas and large buildings that are unlikely to have suffered damage.
+The Shelter Team should identify a place where displaced people can meet after an emergency.
+The location can serve as a pickup point for those needing transportation to Red Cross shelters, relatives' homes or other housing sites.
+Possible meeting places include large open areas and large buildings that are unlikely to suffer damage.